jameshegarty/rigel/README.md

     fields: {..., kind="packTuple"}

 *packTuple* takes multiple Handshake streams and synchronizes them into a single stream (i.e. to implement fan-in).

+### broadcastStream ###
+    type: Handshake(A) -> Handshake(A)[N]
+    modules.broadcastStream( A:Type, N:Uint )
+    fields: {..., kind="broadcastStream", A=A, N=N }

+`broadcastStream` takes a single Handshake stream, and splits it into multiple streams to implement fan-out.
+This is essentially the opposite of `packTuple`.
+The reason this module is necessary is that when there are multiple downstream streams, the upstream ready bit must be an AND of all the downstream ready bits.
+It must stall if ANY of the downstream streams are stalled.
+This module implements the AND.

+Note: Currently the compiler does not check that you have correctly inserted this module!
+Handshake streams can be wired multiple times, which will compile, but won't behave correctly.
+TODO: Add a compiler pass to check for this (or rearchitect it so that fan-out is not allowed without an explicit module).

+### fifo ###
+    store type: Handshake(A) -> nil
+    load type: nil -> Handshake(A)
+    modules.fifo( A : Type, size : Uint>0, [nostall : bool], [W : Uint], [H : Uint], [T : Uint] )

+The fifo module implements a first-in first-out queue.
+FIFOs are used to hide latency variation in modules, match pipeline delays, or support back edges (cycles).
+FIFOs are different than other modules because they have two separate 'ports' on it, a load and a store, which are decoupled.
+This allows us to support cycles in our language that only has DAGs.

+Because FIFOs have multiple ports, they must be instantiated differently than other modules:

+    fifoinst = rigel.instantiateRegistered( "myfifo", modules.fifo( ... ) )
+    fifoloadval = rigel.applyMethod( "myload", fifoinst, "load" ) -- apply 'load' method on fifo

+    -- fifoinst must also be passed to rigel.lambda in the instances list

+`size` is the size of the FIFO (# of entries).
+Native FIFO hardware on the Zynq platform supports either 128, 512, 1024, or 2048 entries, so it is probably a good idea to choose one of those sizes.
+128 entries will be implemented in slices, >128 is implemented with BRAMs.

+`nostall` disables the upstream stall signal as a performance optimization.
+If you FPGA clock period is limited by the length of the stall lines (which is pretty common), this will remove the stall lines, which can significantly improve the clock.
+This is only valid if you know that the FIFO is sufficiently sized to never need to stall.

+`W`, `H`, `T` are used to calculate the number of input items the FIFO expects to see total.
+Then the Verilog simulator uses this to print out usage statistics at the end of the frame (specifically, max fifo size seen).
+This debug information is optional.
+TODO: could probably simplify this.

 ### serialize ###
     type: HandshakeArray(A,N)->HandshakeTmuxed(A,N)